 - HORMONAL THERAPY –Hormonal therapy is recommended to women with ER-positive breast cancer to block certain hormones that trigger cancer growth.

 Why Choose us ?

-At Oncoxpert Hospital, we have the best cancer doctors who specialize in treating breast cancer with surgery, radiation therapy, chemotherapy, and hormonal therapy.
+At Oncoxpert Hospital, we have the Best Cancer Doctor and Cancer Specialist who specialize in treating breast cancer with surgery, radiation therapy, chemotherapy, and hormonal therapy.